DeepRegNet/DeepReg/docs/source/docs/dataset_loader.md

     `(dim1, dim2, dim3)` (single label) or `(dim1, dim2, dim3, num_labels)` (multiple
     labels).

-  - **All labels are assumed to have values bettwen [0, 1].** So DeepReg accepts binary segmentation mask or soft labels with float values between [0,1].
+  - **All labels are assumed to have values between [0, 1].** So DeepReg accepts binary segmentation masks or soft labels with float values between [0,1].
 This is to prevent accidental use of non-one-hot encoding to represent multiple class labels.
 In case of multi labels, please use one-hot encoding to transform them into multiple channels such that each class has its own binary label.